JINC • Life Clarity • Updated March 2026

 3. Celebrate Small Wins

 Each completed section, each difficult conversation, each shared plan is a victory against anxiety.
-Acknowledge these moments of courage and competence.
+Acknowledge these moments of courage and competence – a theme we explore in the gentle art of completion.

 4. Integrate Support Resources